 Putting it All Together

 If you want to improve your Muay Thai game you need to get out and spar with as many people as you can.
 Venture outside of your gym and organize inter-gym sparring days with people at other gyms.
-This is a great way to mix some new blood into the equation and face new opponents.
+This is an excellent way to mix some new blood into the equation and face new opponents.

 Sparring with the same guys will make you too familiar with their patterns, but only their patterns.

-Most Muay Thai gyms have a specific style that is passed down from the head instructor.
+Most Muay Thai gyms have a particular style that is passed down from the head instructor.
 This means that a lot of the students a gym will use the same combinations and patterns over and over.
-This makes it easier to guess what your opponent is going to do, when you have already been taught the same moves.
+This makes it easier to guess what your opponent is going to do when you have already been taught the same moves.

 The more experience you gain, the more you will be able to recognize different things that went unnoticed before.
 Suddenly, when you face a fighter for the first time, that fighter will feel exactly like someone you’ve faced in the past.
 That feeling of déjà vu is going to give you confidence and help you beat that person.

 To take your game to the next level I suggest you train in Thailand.
 With dozens of people coming and going to the gyms every week, you get a fresh batch of training partners from all over the world on a weekly basis.
 This constant flow of new blood allows you to experience facing practically every style there is.

 Once you get enough experience, you will eventually reach a place where everything comes natural, and you don’t have to think about what you are doing.
 This is called a ‘flow’ state, also known as ‘training in the zone.’
 When you reach that ‘zone’, that is when you take your game to a new level that you have never seen before.